A computer has provision for input and output, and a way to store the programs which process the input and determine the output.

 An Arduino with one push button and one LED is a computer... but even your friends may ask you what that's good for.

 You can make a quantum leap on the output front without buying anything beyond the basic Arduino.
-This How To tells you how to use the output half of the serial stream.
+This How To tells you about using the output half of the serial stream.

 Enter the following and run it.
 We'll do something more useful in a moment, don't worry.